 My bitching has ceased.

-You’ve seen it all before.
-Two highly annoying couples gather together their pock-marks, plaid pants, and enormous cleavage for a weekend getaway to the stix.
-The girls would never be with the guys in real life.
+Two highly annoying couples gather together their pock-marks, plaid pants, and cleavage for a weekend getaway to the backwoods.
 A skinny gas station attendant warns of the “blood stalkers” and a couple of redneck Rambos act tough.
 A wandering fool makes popping noises with his mouth.
 It’s all quirky dialogue (“Big deal, fat ass!
-It’s bat shit!”), bobcat sound effects, and painful relationship dramatics until that special something happens.
+It’s bat shit!”), bobcat sound effects, and relationship drama until that special something happens.
 Rubber masks?
 Missing links?
 Poetic garage-gore courtesy Doug “The Professor” Hobart?
-Stick with it.
+Yes, please!